frovedis/packaging/README.md

 It downloads required software, builds them, installs them and builds Frovedis for x86 and VE.
 Then it crates rpm of Frovedis.
-(We assume versino 1.0.0 of NLC is installed on SX-Aurora TSUBASA.)

 Internally sudo is used, so you might be required to type passwords for sudo.
 Since it will take a long time to build, it would be better to